 All crimes and emergencies should be reported to the Department of Campus Safety at the University of Denver (DU Campus Safety) by calling 303-871-3000.
 The Denver Police Department can also be contacted by calling 911 to report crimes in progress or other emergencies.
 DU Campus Safety provides law enforcement and security services on the Iliff Campus and contacts the Denver Police Department when appropriate.
 During the first month of the fall quarter, Iliff makes crime-prevention literature available in the Iliff Hall lobby.
 The literature is produced with the assistance of the DU Campus Safety and focuses on safety on a college campus.
-All visitors to Iliff must sign in at the front desk and receive a visitor's badge while they are on campus.
-Visitors should sign out and return their badges when leaving the campus.
+All visitors to Iliff must sign in at the front desk while they are on campus.
+Visitors should sign out when leaving the campus.
+Students should carry their IDs with them any time they are on the Iliff campus.